 Company cars and other benefits provided to directors are subject to income tax.
-The benefits are included in the directors' remuneration table
+The benefits are included in the directors' remuneration table in note 8.

 Geoff McFarland is a non-executive director of Delcam plc, in respect of which no remuneration is payable by Delcam plc.